code-mattclaffey/mypt/README.md

-# MyPT.ai - AI Personal Trainer
+# HealthSync - AI Health Insights

-A Next.js health tracking application with AI-powered insights and personalized fitness recommendations.
+A Next.js health tracking application that syncs your health data with AI-powered insights and personalized recommendations.

 ## Features